Effective Nonprofit Management Cohort

 • Registration open: Monday, 11/17/25

-• Virtual Information Session: Monday, 11/17/25, 12:00-1:00 pm (Sign up to attend virtual info session) QCCF staff will provide an overview of the Effective Nonprofit Management Cohort and Strong Board Governance Series.
-Past program participants will share testimonials, and there will be time for questions with the expert consultants who develop and deliver these programs.
+• Virtual Information Session: Monday, 11/17/25, QCCF provided an overview of the Effective Nonprofit Management Cohort and Strong Board Governance Series.
+Watch the recording here.

 • Registration closes: Tuesday, 1/14 or until full